 — Because tons and tons of Java code work with JDK collections, and converting data on the boundary would be a pain.

-— Because many people are still running Java 6 (Android, most notably, but not only Android).
+— Because many people are still running Java 6 (Android, most notably, but not only).

-For us pragmatism is about creating user experience, not a language or a library alone.
-Many of the language design decisions were made under constraints like “Won’t this impede incremental compilation?”, “What if this increases APK method counts?”, “How will the IDE highlight this as-you-type?”, and many more like these.
+For us, pragmatism is about creating a user experience, not a language or a library alone.
+Many of the language design decisions were made under constraints like “Won’t this impede incremental compilation?”, “What if this increases APK method counts?”, “How will the IDE highlight this as you type?”, and many more like these.
 As a result, we are proud of our tooling as well as the language.

 Is it mature enough and ready for production?